Vaping is the act of inhaling smoke-looking vapor from an electronic cigarette or vape device. Vaping simulates smoking but in a less harmful manner.

-The first retail vape was an electronic cigarette designed to look just like a tobacco cigarette.
-Designed by Hon Lik, it was released by the China-based company, Ruyan, in the early 2000s and in Europe and America around 2007.
-Now different types of vapes range in design, power, and vapor-making ability, but the basics of their functions and usage are the same as the first one made.
+The first retail vape was an electronic cigarette designed to look like a tobacco cigarette.
+Created by Hon Lik, the e-cigarette was released by the China-based company, Ruyan, in the early 2000s.
+Then, it came to Europe and America around 2007.
+Now different types of vapes range in design, power, and vapor-making ability.
+The basics of their functions and usage are the same as the first one made.

-All vapes work on the same premise: a battery source (vape mod) powers a heating element (coil) that vaporizes e-juice in a small chamber (atomizer).
+The same premise applies to all vapes: a battery source (vape mod) powers a heating element (coil) that vaporizes e-juice in a small chamber (atomizer).
 The user then inhales the vapor through a small mouthpiece.

 A vape works as a complete system.
-No one component is the vape, it’s what you have when it all comes together.
-Although many experienced users shop a la carte for mixing and matching vape parts, beginners are advised to stick to pre-packaged kits with everything included to ensure appropriate compatibility.
+No one component is the vape; it’s what you have when it all comes together.
+Many experienced users shop a la carte for mixing and matching vape parts, but beginners are advised to stick to pre-packaged kits with everything included to ensure appropriate compatibility.

-The vape mod is a battery device, normally using lithium ion batteries.
+The vape mod is a battery device, normally using lithium-ion batteries.
 These devices can come in many forms and sizes.
 They’re named accordingly, like box mods, vape pens, tube mods, to small designs called pod vapes and e-cigarettes.
-The term “mod” is a nod to the early days of vaping when users modified devices for more power.
+The term “mod” is a nod to the early days of vaping when users modified flashlights for more power.